-- The MD receives fixed remuneration of \$250,000 per annum (plus superannuation contributions of 9.5% of ordinary earnings). - The MD's performance based STI opportunity is up to 25% of his base salary. - The MD is eligible to participate in the executive LTI plan on terms determined by the Board.
+- The CEO receives fixed remuneration of \$250,000 per annum (plus superannuation contributions of 9.5% of ordinary earnings). - The CEO's performance based STI opportunity is up to 25% of his base salary. - The CEO is eligible to participate in the executive LTI plan on terms determined by the Board.

-The company may terminate the agreement by providing Mr Holden with notice of termination or payment in lieu of notice up to an amount equivalent to 12 months' remuneration.
-Mr Holden may terminate his employment by providing 3 months notice in writing.
-Upon termination of the agreement, Mr Holden will be entitled to termination benefits in accordance with Part 2D.2 of the Corporations Act.
-The termination benefits (including any amount of payment in lieu of notice) must not exceed the amount equal to one times Mr Holden's average annual base salary in the last three years of service with the Company, unless the benefit has first been approved by Shareholders in general meeting.
-Mr Holden may be terminated immediately for serious misconduct without any requirement to a notice period or to be paid any compensation.
+The company may terminate the agreement by providing the CEO with notice of termination or payment in lieu of notice up to an amount equivalent to 12 months remuneration.
+The CEO may terminate his employment by providing 3 months notice in writing.
+Upon termination of the agreement, the CEO will be entitled to termination benefits in accordance with Part 2D.2 of the Corporations Act.
+The termination benefits (including any amount of payment in lieu of notice) must not exceed the amount equal to one times the CEO's average annual base salary in the last three years of service with the Company, unless the benefit has first been approved by Shareholders in general meeting.
+The CEO may be terminated immediately for serious misconduct without any requirement to a notice period or to be paid any compensation.